-The best practices associated with information security focus on maintaining the confidentiality, integrity and availability of your mission critical information.
-You should be aware of how to properly deploy your digital resources in a safe manner.
+The best practices associated with information security focus on maintaining the confidentiality, integrity and availability of you confidential or mission critical information.
+You should be aware of how to properly use your digital resources in a safe manner.

 The security of information is everyone’s job.
 Each person (individuals and employees) must be aware of his or her responsibility for security in day-to-day activities.
 People who use computers, laptops and smartphones must understand the importance of protecting digital assets.